morse-simulator/morse/doc/morse/user/middlewares/hla.rst

   game loop. **Do not set it if you use physics from Blender (or sensors relying on Blender time !**.
 - **stop_time**: Optional : a float indicating when the simulation must stop.
   If not configured, the simulation continues infinitely.
+It only works if **time_sync** is enabled.

 You need to pass them to the ``configure_stream_manager`` method in the